Latest Revision- November 21, 2021

 This pattern continues, and usually the soloist then has a short solo portion.
 The group may or may not chant again before the cheer begins again from the beginning with a new soloist.
 This pattern continues until every member of the group has had one equal (same amount of time) turn as the soloist.
 My experience is that the order of soloist is determined before the cheer begins, often with girls trying to be the first to call out "first", "second", "third" etc.

-2. These cheers are performed by girls who stand in semi-circles, or in lines (usually horizontal lines), or stand in a circle with the soloist in the middle.
-My experience was with girls standing in semi-circles or in horizontal lines.
+My experiences of foot stomping cheers in Pittsburgh, Pennsylvania was with girls standing in semi-circles or in horizontal lines (or two vertical lines which merged into one while performing a particular introduction cheer.).
 It wasn't until those cheers were performed on stage as part of a game song group that I founded that I observed the soloist stepping up (performing stepping moves) to the front of the other girls and then, still facing forward, moving back to a place in the line while the new soloist stepped to the front of the other girls.

 3. Unlike folk songs, these cheers feature only a limited amount of improvisation and choices of what words to say.
 My experience is that some cheers had "fixed" words, including the soloists' words.
 In other cheers, a certain amount of line choices and/or improvisation was expected in the soloists' portion.
 It appeared to me that girls memorized key lines and used them in those cheers that allowed for improvisation, as long as those lines fit the same theme as the cheer, and as long as those lines fit the same beat as the cheer.
 However, it was easy to fit lines with the beat, since, in my experience there were only two beat patterns used for foot stomping cheers.